szklenskij/ember-ghost-netlify-casper-template/content/helpful-hints.md

 This is because it is entirely a static system.
 You can assign authors to posts and generate new ones using `ember generate author` but if you need full user permissions (outside of something like Github) and collaboration features I highly recommend that you sign up for a [hosted Ghost instance](https://ghost.org/).

+If you want to start a new post we recommend that you use the built in generator `ember generate post "The next big thing - Ember Ghost"`.
+This will create a file for you and setup the start of the metadata.

 It's a good idea to fill out the metadata on authors, including bio and social links.
 These will populate rich structured data for posts and generally create more opportunities for themes to fully populate their design.